 reg dep[y] ind[one x z] if[z > 3.5] reg dep[y] ind[one x z] if[z <= 3.4]

-commands would produce two regressions
+The above two REG commands would produce two regressions

-corresponding to the division of the sample by values of z
+corresponding to the division of the sample by values of z.

 quit

 and SST returns you to the operating system.
-The QUIT
+The QUIT command is

 very simple; it takes no subops.